 To be classed as a town, the location must have multiple places of worship as well as central meeting points.
 Traditionally in England and Wales a town was a settlement with a charter to hold a market or fair.

-A city will typically be larger than a town and also have multiple places of worship, several meeting points.
-Traditionally in England and Wales city status was given to settlements with diocesan cathedrals though this is no longer a requirement.
+A city will typically be larger than a town and also have multiple places of worship and several meeting points.
+Traditionally in England and Wales city status was given to settlements with diocesan cathedrals, though this is no longer a requirement.
 City status is granted by the reigning monarch, usually to commemorate special occasions.

 Fancy staying in a city?
 Try Pear Tree House in York.
 You really can’t beat the fantastic history of this city – take a walk along the ancient city walls the visit the very impressive York Minster.

 Gorgeous Cottages has a range of self-catering holiday accommodation in hamlets, villages, towns and cities throughout Yorkshire.
 If you need any help planning your next luxury short break or Yorkshire holiday, give the team a call on 01642 263 249.